Symbio-World/symbio/README.md

 ## Yarn workspaces
 Project uses yarn workspaces.
 It allows for the following workflow:
-Each folder is an isolated npm package with its own dependencies Each package must implement the following commands: lint build watch test clean
+Each folder is an isolated npm package with its own dependencies Each package usually implements the following commands: lint build watch test clean

-if package is an app it must also include start stop deploy
+if package is an app it might also include some of these start stop deploy